camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### Managing Operations

-Additional management operations are `ExternalTaskService#unlock` and `ExternalTaskService#setRetries` to clear the current lock and to reset the retries of an external task.
-The latter is useful when a task has 0 retries left and must be manually resumed.
+Additional management operations are `ExternalTaskService#unlock`, `ExternalTaskService#setRetries` and `ExternalTaskService#setPriority` to clear the current lock, to reset the retries and to set the priority of an external task.
+Resetting the retries is useful when a task has 0 retries left and must be manually resumed.
+With the last method the priority can be set to a higher value for more important or to a lower value for less important external tasks.